Distance line: Cave reels

 Cave reels are reels used in cave diving.
 They are often specifically designed for laying and recovering line at swimming speeds, and may differ from reels used for other purposes such as deploying a DSMB.
 They usually have an adjustable drag facility to prevent overrun, and a lock, but may not have a ratchet.

-Exploration reels are large reels that can hold a lot of line, in some cases as much as 2000 ft, and are used during major exploration dives where this length is needed.
+Exploration reels are large cave reels that can hold a lot of line, in some cases as much as 2000 ft, and are used during major exploration dives where this length is needed.
 They tend to be bulky and impractical for most other purposes.
+They are often used to lay permanent line.

 Penetration reels (also known as primary or lead reels) are used to run line from a point with direct access to the surface to the start of a permanent line.
 This may be as much as a few hundred feet into the overhead.
 These reels will usually carry 300 to 500 ft of line.
 These reels are also used for short penetrations where there is no permanent line.